 They also have excellent vision, allowing them to see even the tiniest details of their environment.
 This helps them to hunt effectively and avoid predators.

-Jumping spiders can be found all over the world, from the rainforests of South America to the deserts of Australia.
+Jumping spiders can be found worldwide, from the rainforests of South America to the deserts of Australia.

-They come in various colors and patterns, making them a popular choice for pet owners and nature enthusiasts alike.
+They come in various colors and patterns, making them popular with pet owners and nature enthusiasts alike.

 Overall, jumping spiders are truly amazing Animals That Hop.
 Their incredible leaping ability and unique hunting techniques make them a fascinating subject for study and observation.